10 Best Tips for Finding a New Job

 Prepare for Immediate Departure: Some companies may ask you to leave immediately, so be ready for that possibility.

-Maintain a Positive Attitude: Keep a professional demeanor to preserve good relationships for future references.
+Maintain a Positive Attitude: Keep a professional demeanour to preserve good relationships for future references.

 Offer to Train Your Replacement: This shows your commitment to a smooth transition.